 - Dave Rush, WTOP, Washington D.C.

-- Dr. Allen Mask, owner of Raleigh Urgent Care and WRAL-TV medical correspondent
+- Dr. Allen Mask, founder of Raleigh Urgent Care and long-time WRAL-TV medical correspondent

 - Oscar Maynard, the Robert E. Lee III family, Rockville MD